 We have selected a variety of films, from nature documentaries to sci-fi films with blockbusting soundtracks, to put your home cinema set-up through its paces.

-Whether you want to entertain the family during movie night or simply marvel at the cutting-edge picture quality, fling one of these discs into your 4K player, turn on the amplifier and let the film do all the work.
+Whether you want to entertain the family during movie night or simply marvel at the cutting-edge picture quality, slide one of these discs into your 4K player, turn on the amplifier and let the film do all the work.

 Planet Earth II